JJ Lin: 2003–2006: Debut and career beginnings

 In addition to Mandarin, Lin also sings in English, Hokkien and Cantonese using a romanized pronunciation system, and has released his songs in Cantonese.
 In Taiwan, he was awarded the Best New Artist award at the Golden Melody Awards.
 After completing his NS, Lin signed with Ocean Butterflies International, which launched the then 22-year-old Lin's debut album in 2003.
-In 2011, Lin signed a new contract with the record label Warner Music Taiwan.

 He is well known for his songwriting and singing skills.
 He wrote songs for various musical artists while he was still a trainee under Ocean Butterflies under his mentors, Billy Koh and Sunkist Ng.
 In total, he has written over a hundred songs for other artists.
-His notable compositions include "Remember" (记得) for Taiwanese singer A-Mei, A-Do's "Let Go" (放手), Harlem Yu's "What's Wrong With You?" (干嘛你看不爽我), Cyndi Wang's "When You" (当你), Vivian Hsu's "Smiling Eyes" (爱笑的眼睛), and Comic Boyz's "Heart of Superman" (超人心).
+His notable compositions include "Remember" (記得) for Taiwanese singer A-Mei, A-Do's "Let Go" (放手), Harlem Yu's "What's Wrong With You?" (乾嘛你看不爽我), Cyndi Wang's "When You" (當你), Vivian Hsu's "Smiling Eyes" (愛笑的眼睛), and Comic Boyz's "Heart of Superman" (超人心).
 In Singapore, he was selected to perform the remixed version of "Home", the theme song of the National Day Parade in 2004.
 Lin has sold 1 million copies in less than a week and is extremely successful throughout Asia.